SkeletonMan03/FZEasyMarauderFlash/README.md

 The only dependencies it does not get by itself are the required Python modules and Windows tools.
 This script is now capable of flashing Marauder onto an ESP32-WROOM!

+## TODO:
+Code cleanup.
+See if there is a better way of determining serial port on Linux and Mac.
+Add more chip compatibility

 ## Acknoledgements:
 Disclaimer: Includes Acknowledgements from the above linked repo from UberGuidoz as this wouldn't exist without the original project
 * [justcallmekoko](https://github.com/justcallmekoko/ESP32Marauder) for the AWESOME work in developing Marauder and porting it to the Flipper.